Car on fire after crashing into tree in Rotorua

-A car has crashed into a tree and is on fire in Rotorua.
+A car fire has been extinguished after crashing into a tree in Rotorua.

-A police spokeswoman said emergency services are on their way to the scene on Ford Rd.
+Emergency services are at the scene on Ford Rd.

-The driver is out of the car and is conscious and breathing, she said.
+A St John spokeswoman said one person had been taken to Rotorua Hospital in a moderate condition.

 Advertisement